sanzstez/Zepto-toastmessages-plugin/README.md

 I don't have ZeptoJS demo. watch jQuery version http://akquinet.github.com/jquery-toastmessage-plugin/

 I kill some initial options (inEffect and inEffectDuration).
 They are replaced by show() method instead animate().
-You need to correct the CSS if you don't like it :)
+You need to correct the CSS if you don't like it :) Finita =)